-The pandemic has exposed important weaknesses in the EU's current ability to adequately respond to a health crisis.
-It has frequently been noted that the Member States have guarded their competences in the field of human health, in contrast to their willingness to concede powers to the EU in the areas of animal and environmental health.
+guarded their competences in the field of human health, in contrast to their willingness to concede powers to the EU in the areas of animal and environmental health.

-Important exceptions such as antimicrobial resistance (AMR) should be identified and acted upon.
-The case of AMR is recognized by EU law as a serious cross-border threat to health, requiring concerted EU action, in addition to the clear Commission competence to act in veterinary issues, food safety, and research.(49)
+There are, however, urgent major public health threats such as antimicrobial resistance (AMR), which should be identified and acted upon.
+AMR is recognized by EU law as a serious cross-border threat to health, requiring concerted EU action, in addition to the clear Commission competence to act in veterinary issues, food safety, and research.(45)

 Given that health has remained primarily a national competency, in the early days of the pandemic, competition between EU Member States and globally to obtain equipment, test kits and medicines needed to meet the COVID-19 public health emergency impeded the ability of the EU to mount a joint timely and effective response, while generating tensions about the perceived lack of solidarity.
 The result was inadequate supplies of Personal Protective Equipment (PPE) and COVID-19 testing in certain countries, adversely impacting on social cohesion across the EU.
 This situation has been exacerbated by the inability of Member States to respond adequately to the widespread disinformation that was being spread about COVID-19, treatments, vaccines, and responses.
-A report (Nov 2020) by researchers working on the Health Emergency Response in Interconnected Systems (HERoS) project, (50) that focuses on social dynamics of the outbreak and the related public health response, confirmed these deficiencies and made a series of recommendations on how Europe could be better prepared.
+A report (Nov 2020) by researchers working on the Health Emergency Response in Interconnected Systems (HEROS) project, (46) that focuses on social dynamics of the outbreak and the related public health response, confirmed these deficiencies and made a series of recommendations on how Europe could be better prepared.
+Many of the recommendations were in line with the Opinion of the Expert Panel on "Organisation of resilient health and social care following the COVID-19 pandemic".(14)